php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     $user->roles()->attach([1 => ['expires' => $expires], 2, 3]);

+#### Updating A Record On A Pivot Table

+If you need to update an existing row in your pivot table, you may use `updateExistingPivot` method:

+    $user = App\User::find(1);

+	$user->roles()->updateExistingPivot($roleId, $attributes);

 #### Syncing Associations

 You may also use the `sync` method to construct many-to-many associations.
 The `sync` method accepts an array of IDs to place on the intermediate table.
 Any IDs that are not in the given array will be removed from the intermediate table.
-So, after this operation is complete, only the IDs in the given array will exist in the intermediate table:
+So, after this operation is complete, only the IDs in the array will exist in the intermediate table:

     $user->roles()->sync([1, 2, 3]);